azmedtech/Election_Prediction_Project_4/README.md

 - **Filter Options**: Users can filter by election year, political party, or any of the input features factored into the election prediction.
 - **Dynamic Updates**: The dashboard updates in real-time based on the user's selections, ensuring relevant results are displayed.
 - **Detailed Park Information**: Each park marker provides detailed information, including park name, website link, fees, and seasonal temperatures.

-### How It Works:

-1. **Data Loading**: The app fetches data from MongoDB, including park details, amenities, activities, and weather information.
-2. **Map Creation**: Using `folium`, the app creates an interactive map with markers for each park.
-3. **User Interaction**: Users select desired amenities, activities, and season on the frontend.
-4. **Filtering**: The backend processes these selections, queries the MongoDB database, and filters the parks accordingly.
-5. **Map Update**: The filtered results are sent back to the frontend, and the map is updated dynamically to display the relevant parks.

 ### Installation Instructions: